pointOfive/Home/Bio/README.md

 driving and supporting the adoption of next generation genomic sequencing technology ("nextgen sequencing") across the academic and industry research community associated with Texas A&M.
-This involved providing consultation, contracting, and educational services regarding Illumina nextgen sequencing platforms and subsequent downstream data processing and analysis (all of which I learned on the job).
+This involved providing consultation, contracting, and educational services regarding Illumina nextgen sequencing platforms and subsequent downstream data processing and analysis, all of which I learned on the job.
 While at A&M I interfaced with a very diverse set of research and application areas, but I consistently interacted with the agricultural community.
-This was a very pleasant and positive experience, showing me a dimension of Texas that I had never experienced, but also leading to my my interest in moving to Austin to join the crop development program at UT.
+This was a very pleasant and positive experience in which I saw a side of Texas that was new to me, and eventually lead to my my interest in moving to Austin to join the crop development program at UT.